william-swl/baizer/README.md

 #> 1 2 3
 ```

-- replace the items of a list by another
+- replace the items of one object by another

 ``` r
 x <- list(A = 1, B = 3)